 - Part 4: How to Rip Protected DVDs Free with MacTheRipper

-- Part 5: DVD Copyright Protection Knowledge Supplement
+- Part 5: Knowledge Supplement for DVD Copyright Protection

 Disclaimer: Please rip protected DVDs on Mac under the concept of Fair Use and do not rip any copyrighted content for any illegal reproduction or distribution purposes.
 Please abide by the local DVD copyright law before doing it.

-Best FREE DVD Ripper to Rip any Protected DVDs on macOS
+Best FREE DVD Ripper to Rip All Protected DVDs on macOS

-MacX DVD Ripper Mac Free Edition - a 100% free & safe DVD ripper for macOS (Ventura and earlier).
-It has a unique DVD analysis tech to rip any protected DVDs free on Mac.
+MacX DVD Ripper Mac Free Edition - a 100% safe and free protected DVD copy software for macOS (Ventura and earlier).
+It has a unique DVD analysis tech to rip copy-protected DVDs free on Mac.
 No third-party tool (such as libdvdcss for Handbrake) is required.
 Freely convert protected DVD on Mac in MP4, MOV, M4V, MKV, iTunes, etc. with high quality and fast speed.

-- Rip DVD with any latest protections.
-Support CSS, UOP, RCE, region code, Sony ARccOS, Analog Protection System, Disney X-Project (99-title), Playlist Obfuscation (Liongate), RipGuard, and almost all the DVD copy measures.
+- Rip DVDs with the latest protections.
+Support copy-protected DVDs with CSS, UOP, RCE, region code, Sony ARccOS, Analog Protection System, Disney X-Project (99-title), Playlist Obfuscation (Liongate), RipGuard, and almost all the DVD copy measures.

 - 1:1 original quality due to High-Quality engine, special title check mechanism, and deinterlacing.

-- Rip DVD at a 5x faster speed based on multi-core CPU, super encode engine, and hyper-threading technology.
+- Rip DVDs at a 5x faster speed based on multi-core CPU, super encode engine, and hyper-threading technology.

-The full support for encrypted discs makes MacX DVD Ripper Free the only tool on the market that is truly able to free copy encrypted DVDs on Mac.
+Because it fully supports copyrighted DVDs, MacX DVD Ripper Free is the only tool on the market that can truly free copy encrypted DVDs on Mac.
 It helps users bypass most encrypted DVD ripping errors with other free tools.

-[Steps] How to Rip Protected DVD on Mac without Effort
+[Steps] How to Rip Protected DVDs on Mac without Effort

 Now let's learn how fast and easy it is to free rip copy-protected DVDs on Mac (incl. macOS 13 Ventura).
 First, insert the copy-protected DVD into your Mac's optical drive, or external disc drive if it doesn't contain an internal drive.

-Free download the free protected DVD Ripper on Mac and fire it up; click the DVD Disc button on the main interface.
+Free download the free protected DVD ripper on Mac and fire it up; click the DVD Disc button on the main interface.
 It will ask you to choose the source DVD.
 You can also rip a DVD folder or ISO image file.
 Then click OK.
-It will automatically detect the right title.
+It will automatically bypass the DVD copy protection and detect the right title.

 This is the most important and difficult part of ripping an encrypted DVD.
 Many free DVD rippers such as Handbrake can't identify the correct DVD title and therefore generate many ripping errors.
 For DVDs with sophisticated encryption measures, the software will automatically apply the advanced title check mechanism to ensure a smooth protected DVD ripping process.